Nishh0411/todo-app/README.md

-# todo-app
+# To-Do App

-A Java-based To-Do application to manage daily tasks with add, view, complete, and delete features.
+A Java-based To-Do application that helps users manage daily tasks with features like add, view, mark as completed, and delete tasks.

+## Features
+- Add tasks
+- View tasks
+- Mark tasks as completed
+- Delete tasks

+## Tech Stack
+- Java
+- OOP Concepts

+## How to Run
+1. Clone the repository
+2. Open in VS Code / IntelliJ
+3. Run Main.java